 We wash and service and pack the bikes in our local bike room.
 Here we can also leave the bike bags overnight.
 After a much needed after bike, shower follows some free shopping, then we go out again/celebrate a great week!

 Day 8: Marrakech – Onward travel

 After breakfast you might enjoy further sightseeing on your own depending on our flight times.
 The transfer from our Riad to the airport is easy, so it doesn’t matter at what time your flight leaves- either way the transfers are inclduded.
 With sore bodies and happy minds we say goodbye to the Moroccan trails for this time, but know we’ll be back- for sure!

 To safely enjoy this trip you should be an experienced trail rider and prepared for properly steep cycling on narrow paths with some minor drops, large stones, stream beds and some exposed.
 Many harder sections can easily be walked, so we don’t wish to discourage careful, adventurous intermediate level riders.
 “Better safe than sorry” is a valid slogan in this context.

 There are no long distances but the days are still quite demanding so you should have a decent physical condition.
 However, strong riders who spend too long in the pub will also feel at home, and in this context technical skills are more important than being able to ride far and fast.

-During the tour we will stay in a double room at all hotels on all nights except one night, when we will stay in shared rooms in a simpler hostel dormitory.
+During the tour we will stay in a double room at all hotels.
 You can get single rooms at the hotel for an extra fee (not in the hostel).
-In Marrakech, we stay in a nice riad (small hotels), where breakfast is included but evening meals in Marrakech are not.
+In Marrakech, we stay in a nice riad (small hotels), where breakfast is included but evening meals in Marrakech is not.